AhmadMoussa/GORILLA-SUN-BLOG/_posts/2022-06-21-Bowyer-Watson-Algorithm-for-Delaunay-Triangulation.md

 </div>
 <p></p>

-In this manner we iteratively add vertices to this triangle mesh, subdividing the initial super triangle into smaller ones.
-Ultimately we will have achieved a valid Delaunay triangulation, in the final step we will need to remove all triangles that share an edge or a vertex with the initial super triangle, since they weren't part of the initial set of points.
+In this manner we iteratively add vertices to this triangle mesh, subdividing the initial super triangle into smaller ones, until we've ultimately achieved a valid Delaunay triangulation.
+In the final step we will need to remove all triangles that share an edge or a vertex with the initial super triangle, since they weren't actually part of the initial set of points.

 <div class="row gtr-50 gtr-uniform">
 	<div class="col-6">